 Rangiroa Travel Guide

-Like giant pearl necklaces floating in the warm blue ocean, the Tuamotu Atolls are like nothing you’ve ever seen before.
-Thin slivers of coral rock surround endless lagoons, where traditional Polynesian life moves extra slow and rich marine life awaits you beneath the gentle waves.
+Like giant pearl necklaces floating in the warm blue ocean, the Tuamotu Atolls are like nothing you’ve ever seen.
+Thin slivers of coral lime surround endless lagoons, where traditional Polynesian life moves extra slow and rich marine life thrives beneath the gentle waves.
 Rangiroa is known as ‘the Infinite Lagoon’.
 It’s not only the second biggest atoll in the world, but also one of the best scuba diving destinations.
-Encounters with families of friendly dolphins, scary looking sharks and thrilling drift dives are all part of the daily routine in Rangiroa.
-Plan your trip to scuba diving heaven with this Rangiroa Travel Guide and don’t forget your dive card!
+Plan your trip to paradise with this Rangiroa Travel Guide.

 About This Rangiroa Travel Guide